dbmi-pitt/UMLS-Graph/CSV-Extracts.md

 SCRIPTS TO EXTRACT FROM NEPTUNE UMLS Relational and LOAD to UMLS Graph - JCS Nov 30, 2017 - Dec 09, 2020

 V6: Sept 23, 2021 - the precise queries here are not all valid/updated, but they are valid in the related Jupyter Notebook in this repository - specifically the current documentation here has NDC codes as a distinct item, whereas they are true Codes in the proper Notebook.
-This is why the "neo4j/import" command no longer refers to NDC-related csv files.
+This is why the "neo4j/import" command no longer refers to NDC-related csv files and why the NDC-related constraints and indexes have been removed here.

 V5: Dec 9, 2020 - Updated to neo4j 4.2 with APOC Core (for WHEN clauses in APIs) and UMLS2020AB - removed Term .name_lc to use Neo4j 4.2 Lucene-based search - added back MTH NOCODE - removed the use of combined relationships of REL plus RELA and just use the most specific - changed schema to remove TTY between CUI and CODE - changed schema to add CUI to Code-Term relations for proper graph navigation in circumstances of ambiguous codes (multi-concept codes).